th0masb/jflow/README.md

-# A package of low-level utilities for manipulating sequences
+# A Java Iterator package

-Includes e.g mapping, combining, folding utilities which are built on top of the guava library
+Provides support a multitude of sequence manipulation features for both objects and primitives using sequential lazy evaluating iterator objects inspired by python generators and functional programming techniques.

+I intend to add some combinatoric features too.